HTTP-RPC/Kilo/README.md

 The `Table` annotation associates an entity type with a database table.
 Similarly, the `Column` annotation associates a property with a column in the table.
 Both are used to create the "select" statement in the preceding example.
 The `PrimaryKey` and `ForeignKey` annotations represent relationships between entity types and are used to construct the "where" clause.
 The `Index` annotation indicates that a property is part of the default sort order for an entity and is used to construct the "order by" clause.

-This code creates a query that selects all actors appearing in a particular film, identified by the "filmID" parameter:
+This code creates a query that selects all actors appearing in a particular film, identified by the "filmID" parameter.
+Primary and foreign key annotations associated with the [`Actor`](kilo-test/src/main/java/org/httprpc/kilo/test/Actor.java), [`Film`](kilo-test/src/main/java/org/httprpc/kilo/test/Film.java), and [`FilmActor`](kilo-test/src/main/java/org/httprpc/kilo/test/FilmActor.java) types are used to construct the "join" clause:

 ```java
 var queryBuilder = QueryBuilder.select(Actor.class)